How to Create Your Buyer Persona [live webinar transcript]

-No gut feelings required—personas are created from real information that represent a real person or persons.
+No gut feelings are required–personas are created from real information that represents a real person or persons.
 They can be data-driven; this is where SEMrush comes in.
 This makes it easier for you to tailor your content, messaging, product development, and services to meet the needs of your specific audience without getting lost in the weeds of trying to please everyone.

 Here’s an example stat from the SEMrush website… NetProspex has edited their website based on their buyer personas to create a customized visitor experience.
 The effort resulted in a 900% increase in site visit duration.
 That’s incredible.
 Plus, an increase of 171% in marketing-generated revenue.

 The good news is that personas aren’t that difficult to create.
 It’s all about how you obtain your market research and data, and then share and present that information with your team.

 For example, you may know your target buyers are a group of managers, but do you know what their specific needs and interests are?

 Ask yourself what’s the typical background of your ideal buyer.
 What’s their life stage, are they just starting to have kids?
 Are they retiring?
 What are their biggest concerns?
 What are their secret desires, and what do they fear?
 Do you see any commonalities when you look across your existing customers or even the desired customers you want?